COVID-19 Risk Management Policy

 - Monitor this procedure and other documents for updates and assist Project Management in disseminating that information to Contractors and workers.

 Trade Contractors are required to appoint someone at each site responsible for monitoring their workers for compliance with their COVID prevention procedures and site COVID Prevention Procedures.
 The COVID Safety Coordinator (CSC) may be a foreman or senior site management.
-The Contractors must spend a significant amount of their time monitoring workers by greeting and organizing them when they arrive to work, verifying that workers are free, to the best of their knowledge, of COVID-19 symptoms and related restrictions in accordance with the Public Health Authority, inspecting their work areas, monitoring their health, informing their workers of any changes to procedures and liaising with us and their companies management responsible for COVID prevention.
+The Contractors must spend a significant amount of their time monitoring workers by greeting and organizing them when they arrive to work, verifying that workers are free, to the best of their knowledge, of COVID-19 symptoms and related restrictions in accordance with the Public Health Authority, inspecting their work areas, monitoring their health, informing their workers of any changes to procedures and liaising with us and their company’s management responsible for COVID prevention.

-Contractors must provide the name and cell phone of their COVID compliance coordinator to the on-site site superintendent.
+Contractors must provide the name and cell phone of their COVID compliance coordinator to the on-site Site Superintendent.

 CONTRACTOR COVID-19 PREVENTION PROCEDURES

 Contractors are required to forward copies of their procedures to prevent the transmission of COVID – 19.
 Contractors must identify which tasks may be impacted by social distancing restrictions and implement mitigation measures.
 For example: